Sculptural Fibre Artist: CATRIONA POLLARD

 My work is featured nationally in galleries, high end design spaces and private collections including Sydney Road Gallery, Australian Design Centre, Sturt Craft and Design Centre, and Fanuli Furniture.

-Learn how to create something from found organic material just using your hands and imagination.
-By the end of the experience, you will have a sculptural basket and an understanding of the wonderful art of weaving and how to access a deeper sense of creativity and play in your life.
+Learn how to create something lovely using just your hands and imagination.
+By the end of the experience, you will have a sculptural basket and a deeper understanding of the wonderful ancient art of weaving and your own creativity.”

 Sun.
 15 October 2017, 10:00 am – 1:00 pm